 The International Olympic Committee selected Los Angeles as the site for the 1932 Olympic Games in 1923, the same year that the Coliseum was completed.
 To accommodate larger crowds at the stadium, the City and County undertook an expansion project, bringing the total number of seats up to 101,000.
 John and Donald Parkinson returned as the project architects.

 For the first time, athletes were housed within an Olympic Village, allowing more people to participate by reducing costs.
 Other rituals, such as the flying of the winning nations’ flags and the incorporation of national anthems, debuted here, and numerous world records were set during the games themselves.

-The Olympics returned to Los Angeles in 1984, and the Coliseum became the first stadium to house the Summer Games twice.
+The Olympics returned to Los Angeles in 1984.
 Much of the existing infrastructure throughout the city was reused, and the Coliseum once more hosted track and field events, as well as the opening and closing ceremonies.

 The Coliseum also reflects a number of major sporting achievements, beyond the Olympic Games.
 The stadium was the first home of the Dodgers after the baseball team moved to Los Angeles from Brooklyn in 1958, and it hosted the country’s first Super Bowl in January 1967.
 Other professional football and basketball teams have played in the facilities as well.